MPC88/MC_SVSpawnHunters/README.md

 ﻿Notes / Warnings
 ================
+Mod will spawn a "hunter fleet" on key press.
+Note that the fleet will be whichever faction owns the sector you are currently in.
+You can therefore spawn a friendly "hunter fleet".
+As with most ships, these will despawn once you leave the sector, but just be aware (note: this can be fun when combined with attack fleets, just sayin'...).

 Always backup your save game before installing any mod.

 If you encounter any bug when you have a mode loaded, uninstall the mod first.
 If you can replicate the issue without any mods installed, then consider reporting it on official discord / forums.